 The American Society of Clinical Psychopharmacology (ASCP) recognizes that the vitality and success of most endeavors in medicine is directly related to the ability to attract and maintain a talented pool of clinical investigators.
 The ASCP NIA Committee is seeking applicants for the New Investigator Award (NIA) Program.

-The New Investigators will be recognized at the 2022 ASCP Annual Meeting held at the Fairmont Scottsdale Princess, May 31 – June 03, 2022.
+The New Investigators will be recognized at the 2024 ASCP Annual Meeting held at the Loews Miami Beach Hotel, May 30 – 31, 2024.
 The goals of the program are to expose awardees to the breadth of opportunities available to clinical researchers, introduce them to potential senior investigators from other institutions, and facilitate the establishment of a national peer group for the New Investigators.

-There are five components to this unique program:
+There are six components to this unique program:

-- An opportunity to present a poster or individual research report at the ASCP Annual Meeting.
+- Present a poster or individual research report at the ASCP Annual Meeting.